jmakov/fsm/README.md

-# A simple implementation of a state machine
+# A performance oriented implementation of a state machine

 ## Design decisions
 - Based on benchmark this implementation is based on the CRTP visitor pattern as it seem to be the fastest between LLVM 15 and GCC 12.1 (pictured).